gerardnico/world/README.md

 ## Introduction

-A function grapher library to [graph a mathematical function](https://gerardnico.com/data/type/collection/set/graph).
+A function grapher library to graph a function.

 ## Usage